 Review Material in Instructional Design

-It is important to review any existing materials to determine if they can be adopted or redesigned into the program.
+The third step in the Development phase is to review any existing material to see if it can be adopted or redesigned into the learning process.
 This not only includes material developed in-house, but also material developed by third parties.

 Reusable Information Object (RIO)

 A Reusable Information Object or RIO is granular chunk of information that is capable of being used again and is ideally created to be delivery media independent (Barritt, Lewis, Wieseler, 1999).
 The idea is to design and develop a RIO only once so that it can then be used in a number of learning applications.
 Each RIO is a collection of content items, practice items, or assessment items that are combined based on a single learning objective.

 Individual RIOs are then combined to form a larger module, normally a lesson, called a Reusable Learning Object (RLO).
 An RLO is normally composed of content items, practice items, and assessment items.

 Training courses have traditionally been built as large, monolithic processes that are difficult to repurpose into searchable learning objects for reuse in other learning platforms.
 Whereas an RIO/RLO strategy addresses this problem by designing content into smaller objects that can then be repurposed when needed.
 The goal is to create small chunks of information that helps learners to build knowledge and skills and then be able to use these “chunks” in other learning platforms when needed so as not to reinvent the wheel.

 While the selection of the RLOs is often about applying them to SCORM or AICC standards, the primary reason for learning objects is to provide the best learning environment that supports the Agile Learning Design Ethos— “Solutions that promote and speed the development of learning processes over comprehensive documentation.”